astronomer/docs/learn/airflow-context.md

     print(context["dag_run"].external_trigger)
 ```

-You can find a list of all attributes and methods of the DAG run object in the [Airflow source code](https://github.com/apache/airflow/blob/main/airflow/models/dagrun.py).
+You can find a list of all attributes and methods of the DAG run object in the [Apache Airflow® source code](https://github.com/apache/airflow/blob/main/airflow/models/dagrun.py).

 ### params